Unni Web

 This project reminded me that information architecture is not just about rearranging pages.
 It is about choosing which user intents a product truly serves and which ones it quietly leaves behind.
 On web, the structure had grown around high-intent, search-first users, while a large group of exploratory and low-knowledge visitors were effectively unsupported.
 Reframing the IA around learning, exploring, searching, and continuing forced me to think less in terms of "screens" and more in terms of behaviors, decision moments, and the kinds of journeys we want to make possible.

-Leading this IA redesign helped me strengthen my strategic problem framing, advocate for a user-first perspective in a feature-heavy environment, and create a shared mental model for cross-functional teams.
+Leading this information architecture redesign helped me strengthen my strategic problem framing, advocate for a user-first perspective in a feature-heavy environment, and create a shared mental model for cross-functional teams.
 It also pushed me to think of IA as a living strategy, not a static site map.

 The structure has to reflect three things at the same time: